 Another best option for accommodation is this place (my personal choice):

 In here they are offering rooms for rent, the cheapest room is around P2,400 as of this writing (room picture above), they also have a Family Room available.
-They have a safe play area for the kids, a meeting room for corporate events, a kitchen for the visitor's use and a huge viewing deck that you can also use for parties.
+They have a safe play area for the kids, a meeting room for corporate events, a kitchen for the visitor’s use and a huge viewing deck that you can also use for parties.
 Breakfast is also free here and they offer the best view for me.
-To reserve a room or for any inquiry you can contact Monique at 09486417171 or 09215544274.
+To reserve a room or for any inquiry you can contact Monique at 09486417171 or 09215544274, just try if the numbers are still working.

 Here’s the famous infinity pool at Sinagtala overlooking Manila bay.
 Please take note however that the pool use is not free even if you are staying at one of the houses inside the resort.
 Fee is P200 per head.
 Day trippers are also welcome.